-Abstract-Electronic Travel Aids are devices that help people with visual impairments navigate and orient themselves.
+Abstract-Electronic Travel Aids (ETAs) are devices that help people with visual impairments navigate and orient themselves.
 The development of such devices is often associated with a loss of time in repetitive work, resulting in slow progress in this field.
-A collaborative community that shares its expertise could accelerate this progress and lead to truly useful and marketready products for visually impaired people.
+A collaborative community that shares its expertise could accelerate this progress and lead to truly useful and market-ready products for visually impaired people.
 To make such an exchange efficient, a standardized, component-based ecosystem is required.
-So far, such an approach for Electronic Travel Aids has not been pursued in the literature and is therefore addressed in this paper.
+So far, such an approach for ETAs has not been pursued in the literature and is therefore addressed in this paper.
 To this end, a model for identifying component boundaries is presented and illustrated by a project in the form of an ultra-wideband indoor navigation system.
 The advantages of such a component-based development in general are described.
 In particular, the use of the Robot Operating System 2 (ROS 2) for the implementation is highlighted and its suitability for such an ecosystem is discussed based on practical experience with it.
-The evaluation of such an ETA with the use of the ROS 2 ecosystem and a component-based ETA are also highlighted.
-The contribution of this work is a framework that reduces the effort for the development and evaluation of electronic travel aids and allows an early involvement of users in the development process.

-Index Terms-ETA; electronic travel aid; mobility aid; ROS 2; ROS; robot operating system; component-based development; user-centered design
+Index Terms-ETA, electronic travel aid, mobility aid, ROS 2, ROS, robot operating system, component-based development